TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 ---
 id: 335
-title: "5 Commands from Easy CI that makes your CI Stronger"
+title: "5 Commands from Easy CI that&nbsp;Makes&nbsp;Your CI Stronger"
 perex: |
     Sometimes my clients need a specific CI check that spots tiny but annoying bugs, and they cannot be discovered by PHPStan, Rector, or coding standard tool.
 It can be unresolved conflict `<<<<<<`, invalid config syntax, or forgotten commented code.
     <br><br>